roryp/reliable-web-app-pattern-java-workshop/Part1-Tooling/README.md

 ### 9. Next Up

-Now that you have deployed the reference implementation, you can move on to the next section of the workshop.
+Now that you have deployed the reference implementation, you can move on to the next section of the workshop - an overview of the Reliable Web Application pattern.

 [Part 2 - RWA Overview](../Part2-RWA-Overview/README.md)